qbap/a7-ios7-downgrader/README.md

 ## Support

-we now have a discord server where you can get help with this project
+We now have a Discord server where you can get help with this project

-you can join with this discord invite link https://discord.gg/WQWDBBYJTb
+You can join with this discord invite link https://discord.gg/WQWDBBYJTb

-if for some reason that invite link does not work, please contact [wilm271](https://t.me/wilm271) on telegram
+If for some reason that invite link does not work, please contact [wilm271](https://t.me/wilm271) on telegram

-the discord server is strictly for semaphorin support only, do not bring personal issues into our server
+The Discord server is strictly for semaphorin support only, do not bring personal issues into our server

 ## First run

-connect iphone in dfu mode
+Connect device in DFU mode

 `sudo ./semaphorin.sh <the version you are downgrading to> --restore`

-for example you may write `sudo ./semaphorin.sh 7.1.2 --restore`
+For example you may write `sudo ./semaphorin.sh 7.1.2 --restore`

-the script has to backup important files from your current ios version before you can downgrade
+The script has to backup important files from your current iOS version before you can downgrade.

-when the script asks `what ios version are you running right now?` type your current ios version and then hit the enter key on your keyboard
+When the script asks `what ios version are you running right now?` type your current ios version and then hit the enter key on your keyboard

-it should then begin the process of downgrading your device, please follow the on screen instructions
+It should then begin the process of downgrading your device, please follow the on screen instructions

-your device will be jailbroken
+Your device will be jailbroken automatically.

-if you are on ios 7 please hit "go" in the wtfis app on your home screen to patch sandbox to allow cydia substrate to work properly
+If you are on ios 7 please hit "go" in the wtfis app on your home screen to patch sandbox to allow cydia substrate to work properly.

 ## Subsequent runs after downgrade is finished

-connect iphone in dfu mode
+Connect device in DFU mode

 `sudo ./semaphorin.sh <the version you downgraded to previously> --boot`